-- Be the owner of a special CERN Service Account - The list of service accounts that are eligible to get a robot certificate is defined by CERN CA staff and is stored in an LDAP-based store - For the robot account to be granted permission to request a robot certificate, the owner of the account must send a request by email to the CERN CA staff (email address is defined in section 1.5.2) - o The email request must be signed with a CERN personal certificate - The request must contain a description of the robot compliant with the Guidelines on Approved Robots4. - After this request is successfully validated, the requestor will be able to submit a certificate request as defined in 3.2.1.
+- Be registered in CERN's central HR database under the Staff category - Be the owner of a special CERN Service Account - The Service Account must forward messages to the owner, or to a responsible group - The list of service accounts that are eligible to get a robot certificate is defined by CERN CA staff and is stored in an LDAP-based store - Authenticate, using the CERN Service Account, to the CERN Grid Certification Authority secure website (http://ca.cern.ch/ca) and submit a request, following confirmation that: - The robot certificate will be used in a completely automated environment. - The robot certificate will be used without human interventions.
+Robot certificates should be used only inside scripts and applications that are scheduled and running on a regular basis. - The website will validate all the requirements for the request. - If the request is successfully validated, the requestor will be able to submit a certificate request as defined in 3.2.1.